Outside TV

 Outside TV (formerly RSN Television) is a sports-oriented cable and satellite television network based on Outside magazine.
 The network features programming related to various outdoor activities and the lives of those who engage in them.
-High-definition programs appear on the company's cable, satellite and broadband providers’ sports and entertainment offerings.

 History

-Outside TV was the result of a complete re-branding of the existing Resort Sports Network, the national television network that specialized in creating and distributing outdoor-lifestyle content to premier vacation destinations throughout the country.

-As of June 2010, Outside TV was in 110 resort markets representing 61 million potential viewers.
+Outside TV emerged from a comprehensive rebranding initiative of the pre-existing Resort Sports Network, a national television network specializing in the creation and distribution of outdoor-lifestyle content tailored for prime vacation destinations across the country.
+As of June 2010, Outside TV was in 110 resort markets, representing 61 million potential viewers.

 Outside TV has a corporate office in Westport, Connecticut, and a main office in Portland, Maine.
-Its sales office is in the Graybar Building at 420 Lexington in New York City.
+Its sales office is located in the Graybar Building at 420 Lexington in New York City.

 Outside TV was founded by publisher Lawrence Burke and founding executive producer and executive vice president Les Guthman in 1994.
 Over the next ten years, it produced the Outside Television Presents TV series, whose production Farther Than the Eye Can See, captured blind climber Erick Weihenmayer's historic ascension to the summit of Mount Everest.
-Into the Tsangpo Gorge, produced by director and expedition leader Scott Lindgren, achieved the first whitewater descent of through the 18,000-ft.-deep Tsangpo Gorge (Yarlung Tsangpo Grand Canyon) in Tibet.
-Into the Tsangpo Gorge aired on NBC Sports in May 2002 and was Outside Magazines cover story in July 2002.
+Into the Tsangpo Gorge, produced by director and expedition leader Scott Lindgren, achieved the first white water descent of the 18,000-ft.-deep Tsangpo Gorge (Yarlung Tsangpo Grand Canyon) in Tibet.
+Into the Tsangpo Gorge aired on NBC Sports in May 2002 and was Outside Magazine's cover story in July 2002.

 In July 2013, Outside TV entered into a new multi-year distribution agreement with the National Cable Television Cooperative (NCTC), representing more than 950 different cable providers and thousands of local systems nationwide.
 The addition of NCTC to Outside Television's other core distribution partners such as Comcast Xfinity makes the independent network available to more than 40 million homes.

-Outsidetv.com is a digital portal that caters to their online community – from athletes and adventurists to filmmakers.
-The community allows members to interact directly with one another while sharing content across the entire group.

-The newly designed portal showcases thousands of adventure videos with a mosaic interface.
-The site's goal is to curate visual adventure experiences and provide a convenient forum to experience them.